 Chermoula

-If you’ve never tried Chermoula before, it’s a super flavorful Moroccan marinade made with preserved lemons, herbs and spices.
+If you’ve never tried chermoula before, it’s a super flavorful Moroccan marinade made with preserved lemons, herbs and spices.

 You can either make the preserved lemons yourself (they take about a month to preserve), buy them, or substitute them with fresh lemon juice.